-I provide psychoanalysis and psychotherapy in-person at my office in Midtown Sacramento and via video conferencing.

 - Helene Cixous

 Embodied Analysis is rooted in traditional psychoanalysis, and like Freudian analysis, emphasizes the role of the unconscious and the necessity of language--spoken to another-- for psychic transformation.
 Freud placed great emphasis on the body and how the body stores trauma and memories of which the mind is completely unaware; however, much of his work on the body has been lost in contemporary approaches to psychoanalysis and psychotherapy.
-Modern day approaches tend to emphasize the rational mind over the intuition of the body (as though the two were separate), seeking to increase “insight” rather than engender true transformation.
+Modern day approaches tend to emphasize the rational mind over the knowledge of the body (as though the two were separate), seeking to increase “insight” rather than engender true transformation.
 While insight can certainly be a side effect of therapy, it is not the transformative factor.
 Think of the many instances where you may say, “I know why I do X, but I still can’t stop doing it.”
 Approaches that stay at the level of intellectualization do little to resolve the roots of psychological distress, instead often increasing it as we feel anxiety/sadness/guilt/failure over the fact that we now “understand” our symptoms but remain stuck in them.
 This emphasis on “understanding” and “intellectualization” inhibits and forecloses other possibilities and capabilities..

 Embodied Analysis asserts the importance of the whole person and our inherent creative capacities in therapeutic work, focusing on the power of language to shift the psychic economy.
 We experience the world, not only through thoughts and emotions, but simultaneously through our bodies and senses.
 Indeed, our bodies offer a rich source of information that we have, for far too long, ignored.
 Far from being distinct, our bodies are profoundly intelligent and our thoughts profoundly embodied.
 From an analytic perspective, psychological symptoms are thus not “chemical imbalances” or problems to be overcome, but rather messages that speak to unknown parts of ourselves.
 Our symptoms point to unconscious desires and conflicts rooted deep within our bodies..